-Age: 61 Director since October 2013
+Director since October 2013

 Mr. Miller is the Chief Executive Officer of Integrated Media Company, a TPG sponsored investment company since February 2018.
 He is also an advisor to Advancit Capital, a private investment firm.
 He was a partner in Advancit Capital from July 2013 to February 2018.
 He was the Chairman and Chief Executive Officer of News Corporation's Digital Media Group and News Corporation's Chief Digital Officer from April 2009 until September 2012.
 Mr. Miller had previously been a founding partner of Velocity Interactive Group, an investment firm focusing on digital media and the consumer Internet, from its inception in February 2007 until April 2009.
 Prior to founding Velocity Interactive Group, Mr. Miller served as Chief Executive Officer of AOL LLC ("AOL") from August 2002 to November 2006.
 Prior to joining AOL, Mr. Miller served as Chief Executive Officer and President of USA Information and Services, of USA Interactive, a predecessor to IAC/ InterActiveCorp.
-During the prior five years, Mr. Miller was a director of Houghton Mifflin Harcourt, Live Nation Entertainment, Inc., RTL Group SA, Shutterstock, Inc. and TripAdvisor, Inc. Mr. Miller also serves as a director of The Paley Center for the Media and American Film Institute.
+During the prior five years, Mr. Miller was a director of Houghton Mifflin Harcourt, Live Nation Entertainment, Inc., RTL Group SA, Shutterstock, Inc. and TripAdvisor, Inc. Mr. Miller is currently a member of the board of directors of Akamai Technologies, Inc., Interpublic Group of Companies, Inc., and J2 Global, Inc. Mr. Miller also serves as a director of The Paley Center for the Media and American Film Institute.

-Key Skills & Qualifications In light of Mr. Miller's extensive knowledge of the media industry acquired through his high level executive roles at Integrated Media Company, News Corporation, AOL and USA Networks Information and Services as well as other management experience, our Board of Directors, acting on the unanimous recommendation of the directors elected by the Class A stockholders, has concluded that he should be reelected to the Board.
+Key Skills & Qualifications In light of Mr. Miller's extensive knowledge of the media industry acquired through his high level executive roles at Integrated Media Company, News Corporation, AOL and USA Networks Information and Services, his other management experience, as well as the knowledge and experience he has gained and contributions he has made during his tenure as a director of the Company, our Board of Directors, acting on the unanimous recommendation of the directors elected by the Class A stockholders, has concluded that he should be reelected to the Board.